MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HCS_PROCESS_INFORMATION.md

 ## Description

 Struct containing information about a process created by [HcsCreateProcess](./HcsCreateProcess.md).
+This structure can be obtained with [`HcsGetOperationResultAndProcessInfo`](./HcsGetOperationResultAndProcessInfo.md) and [`HcsWaitForOperationResultAndProcessInfo`](./HcsWaitForOperationResultAndProcessInfo.md).

 ## Syntax